AGluttonForPunishment/SPGG/README.md

 Update v020:

-- Added FLAG (spgginitalstart) and global script variable (spgg.initalstart) to detect if mission has loaded a save file. *1
--   (See last trigger in Example file)
+- Added FLAG (spgginitalstart) and global script variable (spgg.initalstart) to detect if mission has loaded a save file. *1 (See last trigger in Example .miz files)
 - Added detection if MIST is used to avoid "spgg.useMIST = true" forcing the use of MIST if not loaded.
 - Updated example mission files!
 - Refurbished the readme file!
 Now contains troubleshooting section (95% of errors users get).